 "Star Wars Episode VIII: The Last Jedi" was also partly filmed in Dubrovnik.
 The film broke records in the country for the for the most expensive film production per day.
 Most of the filming was done in Dubrovnik's Old Town, in and around the main street Stradun.

 Crossing borders to most European countries is allowed including Italy, Austria, Slovenia and Hungary.
 A surcharge for crossing borders is applicable and for some models additional branch permission is required.
-Please check our rental information on the booking page for more details on the countries included and the surcharge.
+Please check our Rental Information page for more details on the countries included and the surcharge.